 Latin Name: Diptera

-If you notice a fly infestation, it is important to take immediate action.
-While the type of fly may not be a blood sucking nuisance, a crop destroyer, or a cause other physical damage, it could be spreading around pathogens that could hurt you or your pets.
+If you notice a fly infestation, it’s important to take immediate action.
+While the type of fly may not be a blood sucking nuisance, a crop destroyer, or cause other physical damage, it’s likely spreading pathogens that are harmful to both you and your pets.

 While flies live everywhere in the world except the polar ice caps, they prefer warm habitats.
 They also prefer to eat organic materials.
 These organic materials can vary depending on the type of fly.
 Some flies prefer decaying plant material, some prefer decaying animals, while some flies actually prefer blood.

 Depending on the type of fly, the life expectancy could be eight days to two months, and in some rare cases up to a year.
 Due to their quick reproduction rate and lifecycle, one pair of flies can produce over 1 million offspring through several generations in just a few weeks.

 Fly infestations can happen anywhere.
 You can find flies in restaurants, drains, pipes, sewers, garbage areas, and stables.
 Because most flies feed on decaying organic waste, sanitation is important when avoiding infestations.

 The following will help prevent flies from invading your home.

 - Keep all trash pails, garbage bins, recycle bins, vents, drains, and drain traps disinfected.

 - All counters and floors should be cleaned daily.